 Since the fever is regularly interrupted by fever-free intervals, it is also referred to as undulant fever with respect to its wave-like course.
 Other clinical presentations include endocarditis with an inflammation of the aortic valve, chronic processes with neurological symptoms, and spondylodiscitis.
 The skeletal system is commonly affected in children.
 Arthritis, spondylitis, and osteomyelitis are commonly reported in such cases.
 During pregnancy, the infection often leads to miscarriage.

 For cultivation, blood cultures, abscess material, bone marrow, and other tissues can be used.
 Every suspicion has to be communicated to the laboratory since there is the danger of contagion and cultivation must only occur in an S3-laboratory.

 A further method is the detection of antibodies in the serum.
 For this, slow agglutinations and the Rose-Bengal test can be used.
-It is an Ag-agglutination test with bengal-dyed test antigen from B. abortus.
+It is an antigen agglutination test with a Rose Bengal dye test antigen from B. abortus.

 As differential diagnoses, tuberculosis and yersiniosis should be considered.